xuminready/quic-tcp/README.md

 ### 2. Concurrency & Scalability
 The proxy supports multiple concurrent connections using Rust's `mio` library.
-- `tcp_to_quic`: A server that accepts TCP connections and forwards them through a single QUIC connection.
+- `tcp-to-quic`: A server that accepts TCP connections and forwards them through a single QUIC connection.
-- `quic_to_tcp`: A server that listens on a QUIC connection and proxies incoming streams to separate TCP connections.
+- `quic-to-tcp`: A server that listens on a QUIC connection and proxies incoming streams to separate TCP connections.

 ### 3. State Management
 Robust handling of QUIC connection states: